sabnzbd/sabnzbd.github.io/wiki/extra/hostname-check.md

     - /hostname-check
 ---

+This article is about the message 'Refused connection with hostname "sabnzbd.special.com"', and how to solve it.

 # Introduction

 Due to something called [DNS hijacking](https://en.wikipedia.org/wiki/DNS_hijacking), attackers could access your SABnzbd installation even if you have not exposed it to the internet.